wampiter/room-rater/readme.md

 Remove ratings you want to exclude (e.g. 0) and sort into train/test sets by running `python3 src/room_rate/data/data_organizer.py`. (again, more details in module)

 Training and testing in **notebooks/train.ipynb**

+## Additional Experiment Notes:

+Starting with a pre-trained model (resnet18) does seem to be somewhat advantageous over a randomly initialized resnet18, though only training final layer weights does not work as well as updating all the weights.

 ### Aditional TODO
 - Experiments